Merovius/website-review/content/posts/draft-operator-constraints.markdown

 }
 ```

-And again, you can provide helpers for common customizations:
+And you can provide helpers for common customizations:

 ```go
 func Reversed[T any](less func(T, T) bool) (greater func(T, T) bool) {